 It encompasses scientists working across the full spectrum of experimental approaches including cell biology, genetics, functional genomics, electrophysiology, animal models, basic and human neuroscience and experimental medicine.
-A major aim of the institute is to facilitate cross-disciplinary interactions between basic and clinical scientists to maximise the impact of our research and improve the quality of patient care.
+A major aim of the Institute is to facilitate cross-disciplinary interactions between basic and clinical scientists to maximise the impact of our research and improve the quality of patient care.

 Our investigators range from basic scientists undertaking underpinning research on fundamental aspects of cellular metabolism to clinical neuroscientists investigating human appetitive behaviour.
 Together, this creates a wide range of basic, clinical and translational research expertise and a superbly enriching research environment that benefits from established links with research institutes throughout the Cambridge area, such as with the MRC Epidemiology Unit, Wellcome Trust Sanger Institute, and MRC Human Nutrition Research, among others.
-The Cambridge Metabolic Network, one of the university’s Strategic Research Networks, is coordinated by the MRL.
+The Cambridge Metabolic Network, one of the university’s Strategic Research Networks, is coordinated by the IMS-MRL.